-- To qualify for the Bachelor of Māori Development, a student must achieve 360 points by successfully completing the following: - (a) core papers: 240 points with 45 points at level 6 and 90 points at level 7 and - a major: 120 points from one of the majors identified in these regulations, with at least 15 points at level 6 and at least 15 points at level 7. - 2 A student may substitute up to 30 points from any other bachelor's degree with the approval of the programme leader. - 3 A student would normally be expected to achieve the required points specified at each level of study in these regulations before being permitted to enrol in papers at subsequent levels.
+- 1 To qualify for the Bachelor of Māori Development, a student must achieve 360 points by successfully completing the following: - (a) core papers: 240 points with 45 points at level 6 and 90 points at level 7 and - (b) a major: 120 points from one of the majors identified in these regulations, with at least 15 points at level 6 and at least 15 points at level 7. - 2 A student may substitute up to 30 points from any other bachelor's degree with the approval of the programme leader. - 3 A student would normally be expected to achieve the required points specified at each level of study in these regulations before being permitted to enrol in papers at subsequent levels.

-A student may choose an additional major or minor.
-The completion requirements are set out in the Additional Majors and Minors Regulations on page 526.
+4 A student may choose an additional major and/or one or more minors.
+The completion requirements are set out in the Additional Majors Regulations and the Minors Regulations on page 559.